top of page

 The Heart of The City

-Midtown residents along with 15th District Councilman speaking with media to rebrand the neighborhood.
+Midtown residents along with Russell Stamper II, 15th District Councilman, speaking with the media to rebrand the neighborhood.

 UWM students, professors, and the Midtown residents archiving this history of untold stories, historical landmarks, and homes.
-(Click The Field School link to view more.)
+Click here to learn more.

 image (1).png